-The News of the World closure may have been primarily intended to create a firewall for the storm threatening to envelop News Corp.
+The News of the World closure may have been a firewall for the storm threatening to envelop News Corp.
 It also, though, throws an interesting light on the fight by UK newspapers to survive in the era of always-on news.

 Yesterday’s punch-the-air televised exit of News of the World journalists who had just completed the last edition of what has long been the UK’s largest circulation newspaper told another story.
 There were: 200+ journalists on this weekly newspaper.
 Echoing in their ears were the rumours that Rupert Murdoch (down and stunned but not yet out) is planning a seventh day edition of The Sun.
 This “new” paper would (surprise) require only of a small number of additional journalists – if Murdoch dares launch it.
 But the numbers anyway do tell the story.